alphagov/govuk_publishing_components/docs/javascript-modules.md

 - console.log() commands will be visible in the browser console for debugging purposes
 - individual tests or groups of tests can be run by clicking on the name of that test or group

 If you are testing JavaScript changes it is recommended that the Jasmine tests are also run in Internet Explorer 11.
-This can be achieved using Browserstack.
+This can be achieved using BrowserStack.